Stamped Concrete Driveways That Boost Curb Appeal

 Exposed Aggregate Borders

 Consider a smooth or lightly textured stamped field with exposed aggregate borders.
 This two-finish approach adds visual definition and is easier to maintain since the border can be refinished independently.
 It's also a cost strategy: stamped borders with a plain field run $8–14/sq ft versus $12–20 for a fully stamped surface.
 Tools like PourCanvas let you preview border-versus-full-stamp layouts on your actual driveway before committing.
+The same border approach works on a front walkway at a lower per-linear-foot cost than full stamping.

 What to Ask Your Contractor